-It sounds perfectly normal at the mention of the balcony or outdoor plants but how about bathroom plants that absorb moisture?
+It sounds perfectly normal when you mention the balcony or outdoor plants, but how about bathroom plants that absorb moisture?

 Out of the ordinary, isn’t it?

-While most people prefer to use synthetic or artificial plants, live bathroom plants will not only absorb moisture from the atmosphere, but they also have several other benefits including spicing up your decor, purifying the air as well as improving your mental health and energy.
+While most people prefer to use synthetic or artificial plants, live bathroom plants will not only absorb moisture from the atmosphere but also have several other benefits, including spicing up your decor, purifying the air, and improving your mental health and energy.

 Wondering which plants are ideal for your bathroom?

-You don't have to because I have done a comprehensive research on suitable bathroom plants and in today's article, I’m going to list the common ones together with the factors to consider.
+You don't have to because I have done comprehensive research on suitable bathroom plants.
+In today's article, I’m going to list the common ones together with the factors to consider.

 Sounds good?
 Let’s get started: